h4mid007-changed/eXtplorer/README.txt

 * If you're running in trouble, because you don't have permissions to chmod() or write to files: That's a fact!
 Switch to FTP mode (or file mode if you're in ftp mode)
-* joomlaXplorer is a multi-language Component (currently available in English, Dutch, German, French, Spanish and Russian) The Language is automatically picked from $mosConfig_lang.
+* joomlaXplorer is a multi-language Component (currently available in English, Dutch, German, French, Spanish and Russian) The Language is automatically picked from $mosConfiglanguages.
 If you still have an english component, your language isn't supported.

 * QuiXplorer comes with an User Management feature.
 As Joomla! provides it's own framework, we don't need